schoeberl/risc-v-lab/README.md

    * Forwarding has higher performance
  * Start testing and integration at day 1

+### Off Topic

+ * Why is no one of you taking Introduction to Chip Design (02118)?
+   * We will do a real tapeout in spring
+   * You can still sign up
+     * Last day to signup it today

 ### Pipeline Repetition

  * See CAE slides